The Corporate Tax Planning Law Review: Canada

 Personal income tax and social security contributions

 Employers are required to deduct tax at the source from remuneration paid to employees and remit the tax on behalf of the employee.
 In addition to federal and provincial income tax, individuals and their employers are required to make contributions to the federal public pension and employment insurance programmes.
-Employers are subject to provincial payroll and social security levies that vary among the provinces.
+Employers are also subject to provincial payroll and social security levies that vary among the provinces.

 International developments and local responses